aschmidt75/docker-workshop/slidefire/docker-basics-1/03-working-with-images.md

 e412662cb4d8376b3d78a202f78ff3b42980041fc067b6c1c12d67163b1e5435
 ```

 ## Excercise 3
+## Running containers
 1. Start the nginx container with a bash
+2. Check by browsing to localhost:8000
 2. Add an index.html to `/usr/share/nginx/html`
-3. Run the container and publish `-p 8080:80`
+3. Run the container and publish container port 80 to 8000
-4. Submit the changes to a new image and start it

 ## Excercise 3b
+## Save containers changes

+1. Submit the changes to a new image and start it

+## Excercise 3c
+## Pull new images
 1. remove java images<br>
 `$ docker rmi 127.0.0.1:5000/dockerfile/java:oracle-java8`<br>
 `$ docker rmi 127.0.0.1:5000/dockerfile/java`